Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Introduction

+The aforementioned methods focus on the richness of statistical inference but can be encumbered by the challenges presented by spatial data analysis.
+To be specific, we seek inference for the spatial process, which is an uncountable set of random variables, based only on a partial realization of the process manifested in the form of measurements at a finite set of spatial locations \citep[see, e.g., Chapter~3 in][]{banerjee_hierarchical_2025}.
+In particular, a careful choice of prior distributions and subsequent tuning of the iterative estimation algorithms are needed because spatial covariance kernel parameters are typically not statistically identifiable or consistently estimable from the observed data \citep{zhang_inconsistent_2004, tang_identifiability_2021}.
+Exploratory data analysis (\textsc{eda}) methods \citep[such as the variogram analysis presented in Appendix~\ref{sec:eda} of this article; also see, e.g., Chapter~2 in][for details on spatial \textsc{eda}]{banerjee_hierarchical_2025} provide some insights into the values of spatial covariance kernel parameters generating the data.
+Geostatistical models can then be fixed over a finite set of values for these parameters, and the inference can be assimilated or ``stacked'' over these models \citep{zhangEtAl2025jasa, pan_bayesian_2025}.

-The aforementioned methods focus upon richness of statistical inference, but almost invariably involve a significant amount of human intervention to analyze spatial data.
-Even the simplest geostatistical data require exploratory data analysis to learn about aspects of the underlying process that are weakly identified by the data \citep{zhang2004, tzb2021}.
-Building a \textsc{GeoAI} system, on the other hand, will require minimizing human intervention in offering a robust framework for spatial data analysis.
-This presents enough challenges that preclude a comprehensive solution in its entirety within the scope of a single manuscript.
-Nevertheless, we devise a spatial data analytic framework that holds significant promise for \textsc{GeoAI}.
-The premise of this approach relies upon two basic tenets: (i) model-based statistical inference for underlying spatial processes (including multivariate processes) in a robust and largely automated manner with minimal human input; and (ii) achieving such inference for truly massive amounts of data without resorting to iterative algorithms that may require significant human intervention to diagnose convergence (such as in \textsc{mcmc}).
+Our approach relies on two basic tenets: (i) model-based statistical inference for underlying spatial processes (including multivariate processes) in a robust and largely automated manner with minimal human input; and (ii) achieving such inference for truly massive amounts of data without resorting to iterative algorithms that may require significant human intervention to diagnose convergence (such as in \textsc{mcmc}).